CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 1-admin.md

 **Contoso Ltd.**, a leading IT Consultancy firm, is always in search of ways to improve its efficiency and productivity.
 To achieve this, they've decided to incorporate **Microsoft Copilot for Microsoft 365** into their operations.
 With its extensive range of features and the ability to streamline tasks, automate workflows, and enhance collaboration, Contoso is confident that Copilot will be a game-changer.

-As part of the lab, you've been given access to Contoso's Microsoft 365 environment to test and demonstrate the capabilities of **Microsoft 365 Copilot**.
-You have the access to Contoso's data present in various SharePoint sites, namely Human Resource, Marketing and Finance, which you will utilize in future in the lab.
-You also have been provided the access to Teams environment as an employee of the **Contoso Ltd.** By the end of this lab, you'll have a thorough understanding of how **Microsoft 365 Copilot** can transform an organization's productivity and efficiency, just as it's doing for **Contoso Ltd**.
+As part of the lab, you, as an administrator at **Contoso Ltd.** will be utilizing **Microsoft 365 admin centre** and **Microsoft Purview Portal** to manage **Microsoft 365 Copilot** for the employees of organization, and implement and manage various security and compliance features as well.
+By the end of this lab, you will have a robust understanding of how to deploy, manage, and ensure the security and compliance of **Microsoft Copilot** within your organization.
+You'll be equipped with the knowledge and skills to leverage this AI-powered assistant's capabilities while maintaining a secure and compliant environment.

 ## The AI-Employee Collaboration Advantage